fluxninja/aperture/docs/content/reference/aperturectl/uninstall/controller/controller.md

 ```
       --kube-config string   Path to the Kubernetes cluster config.
 Defaults to '~/.kube/config'
       --namespace string     Namespace from which the component will be uninstalled.
 Defaults to component name
+      --timeout int          Timeout of waiting for uninstallation hooks completion.
+Defaults to 300 (default 300)
       --version string       Version of the Aperture to uninstall.
 Defaults to latest (default "latest")
 ```